cgwire/kitsu/README.md

 # Kitsu, CG Production Manager

 Kitsu is a web tool to improve validation tracking in CG productions.
-By offering a clean UI and shared database, it allows you to communicate efficiently with all shareholders of production, such as CG artists, production managers, TDs, supervisors, and clients.
+By offering a clean UI and shared database, efficient communication with shareholders of production, such as CG artists, production managers, TDs, supervisors, and clients is enabled.

 [![Build
 badge](https://travis-ci.org/cgwire/kitsu.svg?branch=master)](https://travis-ci.org/cgwire/kitsu)